-Turning minimum standards into excellence….
-At the heart of the training we offer are the core skills for all practitioners, especially those who are new to boarding, through ‘Essentials for Boarding’ for teachers, matrons, nurses, gap and graduate assistants and secretaries, as well as ‘Leading a Boarding Team’, ‘Updates for Governors’, ‘Prep School Issues’ and ‘Preparation for Inspection’.
+At the heart of the Academy offer are the core skills for all practitioners, especially those who are new to boarding, through ‘Essentials for Boarding’ for teachers, matrons, nurses, gap and graduate assistants and secretaries, as well as ‘Leading a Boarding Team’, ‘Updates for Governors’, ‘Prep School Issues’ and ‘Preparation for Inspection’.
 In addition, we offer more specialised seminars on a wide range of specific issues, particularly relating to safeguarding, both through BSA and our sister organisation, the Safeguarding and Child Protection Association (Sacpa).
-A number of day conferences are also run throughout the year for heads and for other boarding practitioners, as well as those looking at specific issues such as mental health, gender, behaviour, international students as well as specific training designed to meet the needs of prep schools, senior schools, state schools, sixth-form boarding and international colleges.
+A number of day conferences are also run throughout the year for heads and for other boarding practitioners, as well as those looking at specific issues such as mental health, immigration and safeguarding.
+Specific training content is also designed to meet the needs of prep schools, senior schools, state schools, sixth-form boarding and international colleges.
 In 2020 all of this content was moved online, with the immediate advantage that we are now more accessible than ever to our member schools, both in the UK and internationally.
 A small number of face-to-face events will be reintroduced in 2022.

-Central to this is a desire on the part of both the BSA and the boarding staff with whom we work to secure the very best outcomes for the boarders in our schools.

 Our work is centred on the requirements of the relevant National Minimum Standards, but these are only a starting point, with member schools aiming for excellence across a range of key areas relating to the day-to-day experiences of the boarders, and also including important considerations such as policies, procedures and premises.
 By working together with colleagues from a wide range of schools we are better able to help them benchmark their boarding against the expectations across the wider boarding sector, both in the UK and internationally.

-Alongside our day conferences and seminars we run an accredited training programme, offering certification to boarding practitioners.
+Alongside our day conferences and seminars, we run an accredited training programme, offering certification to boarding practitioners.
 At its core is the BSA Advanced Certificate Course.
-Based over two years, this course looks more deeply into Pastoral Care (Part 1) and then Boarding Management (Part 2) or Health & Development (Part 2), includingspecialised courses for school nurses and school matrons.
-The 16 courses each year are led by the BSA team, supported by very experienced tutors from member schools and specialist presenters who cover online safety, mental health, strategic management and other issues critical to working in boarding.
+Based over two years, this course looks more deeply into Pastoral Care (Part 1) and then Boarding Management (Part 2) or Health & Development (Part 2), including specialised courses for school nurses and school matrons.
+The courses are led by the BSA team, supported by very experienced tutors from member schools and specialist presenters who cover online safety, mental health, strategic management and other issues critical to working in boarding.
 In the last few months bespoke certificate programmes have been introduced to focus on mental health and also on equity, diversity and inclusion.

 We also run the BSA Diploma Course twice a year for experienced boarding staff, offering further steps towards senior leadership, and the very popular Certificate in International Boarding.
 There is also a Masters in Residential Education in conjunction with the University of Buckingham.
 An expanding INSET and consultancy programme enables further spread around the UK and into Europe and beyond.

 We also run a guidance helpline, receiving calls and emails on a wide variety of topics from member schools, and helping them deal with compliance issues and move towards best practice.
-A Member Services team focuses on ensuring that we are best placed to support the whole range of members, from those who are exclusively boarding to those with just a few.
-This has recently been enhanced by our regional Forum meetings in all parts of the UK.
-BSA Chief Executive Robin Fletcher and I are frequent visitors to member schools either for visits, Forum meetings, training or consultancy, with the latter increasingly including elements related to the development of boarding facilities.
+A Member Services team focuses on ensuring that we are best placed to support the whole range of members, from schools which are exclusively boarding to schools with just a few boarders.
+This is enhanced by our regional Forum meetings in all parts of the UK and internationally, which have been particularly popular while schools have been working remotely, although consultancy and other visits to member schools are also now beginning again.

 Subscribe / latest articles and news from our schools